sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

 Step 6 : Add Another Column Component
 ---------

 #.
-Drag and drop the column right below the Select boxes as done in the previous steps
+Move the column by dragging and dropping it directly below the Select boxes, similar to what was done in step 2.

    .. figure:: ../../../_assets/web-app/stage-upload/drag-column2.png
       :alt: web-app
       :width: 60%

 #.
-On the Column Component window, set the required fields as per choice and click **Save** to save the component.
+On the Column Component window, set the required fields as per choice.

+   click **Save** to save the component.

    .. figure:: ../../../_assets/web-app/stage-upload/save-column2.png
       :alt: web-app